Here's a shocker for ya': Calva isn't perfect. 😄

-Jack-in starts by spawning of a command in the shell.
+Jack-in starts by running a command in a new terminal.
 You will need the commands used installed on your computer:

-Also, in some circumstances VS Code is not spawned from a shell with the environment variables, expecially
+Also, in some circumstances VS Code is not spawned from a shell with the environment variables, especially

 $PATH, which might mean that even though you have the tools installed, they are not found when VS Code/Calva tries to execute them.
 To fix this you will need to do one of these two things: